-The sociology major introduces students to the dynamic, multifaceted, and complex world of people.
-Geneva College′s program is designed to equip students to understand social theory particularly as it connects to the everyday social life of communities.
-Each portion of the sociology program is connected to a “real world” experience.
+Sociology introduces students to the dynamic, multifaceted and complex world of people.
+With a community development focus, Geneva’s program equips students to understand social theory related to the everyday social life of communities.
+And each portion of the sociology program is connected to a valuable and practical hands-on experience.
 As with all of Geneva′s programs, special attention is given to the unique contribution Christians can make in the social realm as loving service to Christ.

 Why choose sociology at Geneva College?

-- Emphasis on urban and rural development and excellent internships in both areas
+- Emphasis on urban and rural community development and excellent internship opportunities in both areas

-- Take a course on criminology alongside inmates at the Beaver County Jail.
+- Take a course on criminology side-by-side with prison inmates

 Some classes you might take